Whistleblowing Policy & Procedure

 This policy is concerned with issues about probity, honesty and accountability in the organisation.
 It is not intended to address grievances relating to individual employment for which a separate policy exists.

 Specific attention is drawn to fundraising activities where, without the proper controls, charities have been known to lose money.
-Therefore, if any employee becomes aware of, or suspects that cash is being misappropriated, the Chair of the Board or the Chair of the Finance, Audit and Risk Committee must be alerted.
+Therefore, if any employee, or member of the Board becomes aware of, or suspects that cash is being misappropriated, the Chair of the Board or the Chair of the Finance, Audit and Risk Committee must be alerted.
 Concerns can also be raised with the Fundraising Standards Authority.

 This policy aims to: